vgurianov/uml-sp/docs/case_studies/function/function.md

 As we see, measurements of simulation give the Fibonacci sequence.<br/>
 P.S.
 It is known that the Fibonacci sequence is closely related to the gold ratio phi = 1.618 …
 <p><img src="formula.png" alt="" /></p>
 In our opinion, the number of phi is often found in nature because it is the simplest non-trivial algorithm for constructing object structures.
+Let us make the following important remark.
+Other data structures can be used to model the Fibonacci sequence.
+For example, a more compact and more elegant model can be created based on a binary tree.
+This implies that the simulation model requires the definition of additional assumptions.
+It can be said differently - the same mathematical model can describe different communication processes.

 **Summary:** In object models, numerical data is result of measurements on object structures.

 ### The simulation model in C# code:
 [Fibbonachy.cs](https://github.com/vgurianov/uml-sp/blob/master/examples/function/Fibbonachy.cs)